 Rising Retail Categories makes it easy to:

 - Identify product-related categories on Google that are expanding.

 - Pinpoint the geographic locations where they’re growing.

 - List the search queries that are associated with them.

 You’re probably saying to yourself: That sounds a little similar to Google Trends.
 You’re right!
-It’s best to think of this tool as a kind of extension or companion to Google Trends.
-It both expands upon and refines the trends you can identify on Google Trends.
+You can use this tool as an extension of Google Trends by both expanding and refining the trends that you’ve identified.